-The staff at our memory care assisted living facility in Oakbrook Terrace, Illinois work hard to create an all-inclusive environment for our residents living with Alzheimer’s and dementia.
+The staff at our community in Oakbrook Terrace, Illinois offer innovative memory care services and work hard to create an all-inclusive environment for our residents living with Alzheimer’s and dementia.
 Using a person-centered approach, our staff and facility is dedicated to helping your loved one feel right at home.
 Dementia care residents can engage in various activities, share mealtime with staff and other friends, and enjoy the freedom to roam in a secure area.
 Explore the benefits that our memory care living community provides for your family member.
 If you need help caring for a family member with Alzheimer’s or dementia, give our staff a call by phone at (630) 534-0886 to become familiar with our programs and amenities.

 Daily Routines & Activities at Our Community

 Morning RoutinesThe morning routines of the residents at our memory care facility vary depending on lifestyle and preferences.
 While most residents like to wake-up around 7 a.m. for breakfast at 8 a.m., other residents prefer to sleep in and enjoy a light breakfast.
 Morning routines for residents typically involve socializing while eating breakfast in the local neighborhood dining room.